LoganSong02/Computer-Graphics---Simulating-a-Roller-Coaster/README.md

 ## How to Run This Project
 1. Compile the program using the provided Makefile or your preferred setup.
-2. Launch the executable to start the simulation.
+2. Launch the executable to start the simulation using command like "./hw2 splines/rollerCoaster.sp"
 3. Use keyboard and mouse controls to explore the scene and experience the roller coaster from a first-person perspective.

 For more details on the implementation and additional customization, please refer to the included source code comments and shader files.